Links on SoundGuys may earn us a commission. Learn more.

 The HyperX Cloud II Wireless offers more accurate bass response

 The HyperX Cloud Flight S offers pretty accurate audio for a gaming headset, but it suffers from far more of the product category’s usual pitfalls than the the Cloud II Wireless.
-Look no further than the bass range of these two charts—the Cloud Flight S boosts output across the bass range quite a bit.
-This means that low frequency sound in different kinds of music will have plenty of added oomph to it, but you may run into issues with auditory masking, where loud sounds make quiet ones harder to hear.
+Look no further than the bass range of these two charts—the Cloud Flight S boosts output across the bass range quite a bit, and lacks emphasis in the mid range as well.
+This means that low frequency sound in different kinds of music will have plenty of added oomph to it, but you may run into issues with loud sounds make quiet ones harder to hear.
 In a video game, that could express itself as the din of explosions and gunfire making subtler sounds like footsteps harder to hear than intended.

 Conversely, the HyperX Cloud II Wireless outputs very accurate audio for a gaming headset, with a neutral-leaning frequency response through bass and mid range.
 This means that while the bass won’t be as loud as with the Cloud Flight S, it’ll be just as loud as game developers and music producers intended when they mixed the audio of the media you’ll be experiencing.